trixi-framework/FTObjectLibrary/Docs/UsersGuide.md

 container, including other containers, making these containers quite generic.

+Other examples can be found in the [Examples](../Examples) directory, which has examples for using a linked list, and for a simple RPN calculator.
+Finally, the test routines in the [Testing](../Testing) directory provide examples of all of the features of the library.

 # Memory Management

 FTObjectLibrary uses a manual retain-release memory management model